Quantrail-Data/CH-Ops/README.md

 Once the CLA is ready, we will update this section with contribution guidelines and open the project to pull requests.

 And if you have read this far and like what you see, **please consider starring the repository**.
 It genuinely helps.

 ---

+## Acknowledgements

+We used AI tools to scaffold the initial code, then our team designed, built, tested, and hardened the application from that foundation.
+CHOps is actively maintained and built for the long run.
+Found a bug or want a feature?
+Open an issue and we'll take a look; we're keen to make it work for your setup.

+---